BioinfoNet/Data-mining/getAbs_ids.md

 And from the line count in the _kenpmids.txt file_, we can see there are ***13473*** PMIDs relating to the same amount of papers with Kenyan authors.

+Also attached is a file of all the abstracts for the 13473 papers.